Stratford, Connecticut: Government

 The Town of Stratford operated under a council-manager government from 1921 until 2005 when it changed to a mayor-council type of government.
 The first mayor, James Miron, was elected in November 2005 to a four-year term.
 The second mayor was John Harkins.
 The town has a ten-member town council, elected by district to two-year terms.
 It appoints one of its members to serve as chairman.
 The mayor and the council are responsible for setting policy through the enactment of ordinances and resolutions.
+The mayor is David Chess (D).